-It is not so long ago that wearable technology in the world of sports was the stuff of science fiction.
-Nowadays, it is commonplace to wear a Fitbit or an Apple Watch or some other gadget whilst out running or in the gym.
+It is not so long ago that wearable technology in the world of sports was only the stuff of science fiction.
+Nowadays, it is commonplace to wear a Fitbit or an Apple Watch or some other gadget whilst out running, doing laps in the pool or sweating it out in the gym.
 As the industry grows and technology becomes more popular, we are seeing more niche sports getting their own versions of wearables, catering to their unique nuances.

 And let’s not forget GoPro.
 Although it hasn’t changed specifics of how we partake in sports, the documenting of them has been revolutionized by the popularity of these little devices.
 They capture high quality videos like never before.

 Garmin wearables are a great example of where fitness trackers and smartwatches are heading.
 They follow us around 24/7 monitoring and checking that everything is in order.
-But they also allow us to switch to a specific sports mode when needed.
+But they also allow us to switch to a specific sports mode on demand.

 It is of little surprise that the company offers a range of products for water sports.
 For example, their Vivoactive range is proving very popular amongst swimmers.
-However for the out and out water sport fanatic, the Fenix or high-end Forerunner models are stunning additions to your arsenal.
+However for the out and out water sport fanatic, the Fenix or high-end Forerunner models are the ones you want in your arsenal.

 These watches offers specialized functions for swimming, open water swimming, SUP boarding and rowing, making it a water sports fanatic’s best friend, even if you take part in multiple sports.
 Features include GPS, heart rate monitoring, altimeter, thermometer, calories burned and more.

 The Fenix range and Forerunner 935 and 945 are designed to be ‘all-rounders’ and truth be told, you need to niche down to find the most specific features.
 And lets not forget the Garmin Quatix – a must have for avid mariners of all types — or the Garmin Descent for divers.